Igorot resistance to Spanish colonization: Spanish attempts at colonization

-On reaching Bua, the Spanish found that the settlement had been destroyed, with the inhabitants having fled to the mountains.
+On reaching Bua, the Spaniards found that the settlement had been destroyed, with the inhabitants having fled to the mountains.
 Aldana built Fort Santisima Trinidad in the area and ventured deeper, eventually reaching the Antamok mines before returning in May.

 Fajardo sent another expedition in 1623, led by Sergeant Major Antonio Carreño de Valdez.
 Carreño de Valdez built Fort Santiago overlooking the Sto.
 Niño mines and Fort del Rosario overlooking the Antamok-Itogon area.
-Faced with two forts, the Igorots feigned submission and waited until the rainy season, before a successful ambush forced the Spanish to abandon both forts.
+Faced with two forts, the Igorots feigned submission and waited until the rainy season, before a successful ambush forced the Spaniards to abandon both forts.

 The following year, Fajardo sent another expedition led by Don Alonso Martin Quirante.
 Quirante mustered a force of 1,903 soldiers, carpenters, smiths, clergy, and so on.
 Quirante met fierce resistance from the Igorots, including a fortified blockade near Duplas, but eventually managed to reach the Galan mines, adjacent to the former Fort Santiago.
 Quirante rebuilt Fort Santiago and began testing five mines in the adjacent area and fought off Igorot incursions until June, when he returned to Manila with 4,600 kilograms of ore in 400 baskets.
 The Real Audiencia cancelled Quirante's expedition due to mounting costs and loss of life.
 The Quirante expedition was the last attempt to directly control the gold mines.

-In 1667, Governor Diego de Salcedo authorized another expedition under the leadership of Admiral Pedro Duran de Monforte and aided by an Igorot chieftain named Layuga.
+In 1667, Governor-General Diego de Salcedo authorized another expedition under the leadership of Admiral Pedro Duran de Monforte and aided by an Igorot chieftain named Layuga.
 Duran headed inland to Baguio from Tagudin, eventually reaching Kayan.
-The expedition lasted a year before a lack of supplies and disease weakened their position in Kayan and an Igorot attack forced the Spanish to finally abandon the settlement.
+The expedition lasted a year before a lack of supplies and disease weakened their position in Kayan and an Igorot attack forced the Spaniards to finally abandon the settlement.
 This would be their last attempt to subjugate the Cordilleras for the next hundred years.